Financial Position 2016/17

 We have also reviewed everything we spend on running our organisation.
 We are committed to containing these costs within the £6.9 million allocated to us.
 Our GPs and staff are all contributing to ideas on areas where we can improve services and save money and we are working closely with them and our partners to do all we can to meet this financial challenge head-on.

 We will keep people updated on our financial position through reports to our monthly governing body meetings, which are held in public.
 You are all welcome to attend.
-Information about our meetings can be here or by calling the CCG on 0116 205 3405.
+Information about our meetings can be found here.